Bounded-Abstention Pairwise Learning to Rank: Experiments

-\paragraph{Baselines} We consider the default implementation of LambdaMART \citep{burges2010ranknet} from the popular libraris XGBoost \citep{DBLP:conf/kdd/ChenG16}, CatBoost \citep{prokhorenkova2018catboost} and LightGBM \citep{ke2017lightgbm}, as these are still state-of-the-art methods in learning to rank~\citep{DBLP:conf/iclr/0002YZTPWBN21}.
+\paragraph{\BALToR\ variations and baselines} We consider the default implementation of LambdaMART \citep{burges2010ranknet} from the popular libraries XGBoost \citep{DBLP:conf/kdd/ChenG16}, CatBoost \citep{prokhorenkova2018catboost} and LightGBM \citep{ke2017lightgbm}, as these are still state-of-the-art methods in learning to rank~\citep{DBLP:conf/iclr/0002YZTPWBN21}.
 We report the results for XGBoost in the main body of the paper.
-Since the results for CatBoost and LightGBM are very similar and consistent with those of XGBoost, we report them in \cref{Appendix:additionalresults}.
+Since the results for CatBoost and LightGBM are very similar and consistent with those of XGBoost, we report them in the Supplementary Material.
 To obtain probabilities for \cref{alg:est0-1}, we consider the Bradley-Terry (\BT) approach and the Thurstone-Mosteller (\TM) approach.
-As a baseline against \BALToR{}, for each ranking model, we consider $(i)$ a selection function that rejects pairs of instances thresholding the entropy of the predicted probabilities rather than the conditional risk (the higher the entropy, the more uncertain the ranker); $(ii)$ a random abstainer, namely a selection function that selects a fraction $c$ of pairs of instances u.a.r. (uniformly at random).
+We consider the following approaches: $(i)$ a method using $1-\hat{p}_{max}$ (one minus the confidence) as the conditional risk estimator (\BALToRc{}); $(ii)$ a selection function that rejects pairs of instances thresholding the entropy of the predicted probabilities (\BALToRe{}) rather than the conditional risk (the higher the entropy, the more uncertain the ranker); $(iii)$ a selection function based on the margin (\BALToRm).
+Moreover, since no methods for Bounded Abstention given a ranker are present in the literature, we consider also $(iv)$ a \textbf{random abstainer}, i.e., a selection function that selects a fraction $c$ of pairs of instances uniformly at random.

 \paragraph{Metrics} Concerning \textbf{Q1}, we evaluate the effectiveness of our approach in correctly comparing pairs of instances, by computing the accuracy $Acc$ (fraction of correctly ranked pairs) on the selected pairs at target coverage $c$.
-With respect to \textbf{Q2}, we evaluate the ability to meet the coverage constraint by calculating the actual coverage $Cov = \frac{1}{\mid \mcD_{test}\mid}\sum \sum_{\mbx,\mbx'\in\mcD_{test}}g(\mbx,\mbx')$ at target coverage $c$.
+For \textbf{Q2}, we evaluate the ability to meet the coverage constraint by calculating the actual coverage $Cov = \frac{1}{\mid \mcD_{test}\mid}\sum \sum_{\mbx,\mbx'\in\mcD_{test}}g(\mbx,\mbx')$ at target coverage $c$.
 Concerning \textbf{Q3}, we compute the fraction $SelRate$ of each class ($y \in \mcY = \{-1,0,1\}$) in the selected pairs of instances at target coverage $c$.

 \paragraph{Setup}